Verifying Procedural Programs via Constrained Rewriting Induction: Introduction

 These implementations can be transformed into the following LCTRSs:

-Note that arrays in LCTRSs carry an implicit size (their allocated memory) which is queried inside the LCTRS to model the runtime behavior of the C program; this is used to automatically check for out-of-bound errors.
-Note also the use of a fresh variable in the right-hand side of the $\symb{sum2}$ rule, modeling that the third parameter of $\symb{u}$ is assigned an \emph{arbitrary} integer.
-The details of these transformations are discussed in \secshort\ref{sec:transformations}.
+Note that arrays carry an implicit size (their allocated memory) which is queried to model the runtime behavior of the C program and test for out-of-bound errors.
+The fresh variable in the right-hand side of $(\text{2a})$ models that the third parameter of $\symb{u}$ is assigned an \emph{arbitrary} integer.
+The details of this transformation are discussed in \secshort\ref{sec:transformations}.